Vertigames

 • Nintendo, Microsoft, Sony and EA all made an appearance, which is impressive given recent news that E for All won’t have that sort of backing.

 • Overall PAX surprised me with an air of “legitimacy” as a serious show.
 It would take a couple more years, but if it ultimately balloons into a notable national event, it’ll be cool for Seattle.
-Read the rest of this entry »
+Continue reading One Last PAX Experience

 This article was the first one written for the website Joystick101.
 I actually wrote it because I wanted to get into GDC in 2004… This was a few months before I left Raven, so it was natural that they couldn’t pay for me to go that year.
 My compatriot Nathan McKenzie (also at Raven during that time) and I both wanted in, and we knew some of the folks who started the website (including Kurt Squire, who is now well-known in game academic circles).
 After we each did an article (sadly the original postings were erased as Joystick101 got relaunched in early 2007), and with some other credentials, we were able to travel to San Jose on our own dime and have an incredibly educational (and enjoyable) week at GDC.